landonma/datamanagement/datastorage-norm-edited.md

 ## Data Management Implementation Plan

-**_[Instructions in italics and bold.
-Remove them from the final document.
-The material in this document may be integrated into a data management plan or used as a stand-alone agreement.
-There may be some overlap between the Internal Data Sharing Plan and the Data Management Plan.
-Remove or add text in this document as necessary so that this document is  ]_**

 Rationale: This data sharing plan contains the expectations that will govern internal data sharing during the duration of the project.
 By internal data sharing we understand the sharing of datasets generated or compiled during a project among the members of the project while the project is ongoing.

 [Data Collection](#data-collection)